Your guide to hosting the ultimate Olympics party | CNN Underscored

-While the stands at the Tokyo 2020 Olympics (happening in 2021, thanks pandemic) won’t be packed with fans, there is absolutely nothing stopping you from throwing an Olympics viewing party when the games kick off July 23.
+While the stands at the Tokyo 2020 Olympics (happening in 2021 — thanks, pandemic) won’t be packed with fans, there is absolutely nothing stopping you from throwing an Olympics viewing party when the games kick off July 23.

 With over 300 events in over 30 sports, there’s sure to be something for everyone to root for, including Simone Biles possibly adding more gold medals to her collection (she already has four!) and Team USA taking to the basketball courts.
 If you’re stuck for ideas, we talked to event planner Sara Kovel and got some medal-worthy inspiration.
 And don’t forget to check out our favorite Team USA merchandise here.